-Figure 6.3.5.1.3-1: Charging Procedure for API invocation to the CAPIF via AEP (PEC)
+Figure 6.3.5.1.3-1: Event Charging Procedure for API invocation to the CAPIF (PEC as example)

-1. One or more API invoker send the invocation of service API(s) request to AEF.

-2. Upon invocation of service API(s) from one more API invokers, the AEF triggers an API invocation request and includes API invoker information (e.g. invoker's ID and IP address, location, timestamp) and service API information (e.g. service API name and version, invoked operation, input parameters, invocation result), Network Slice Info of the service API towards the CAPIF core function.

-3. The CAPIF core function performs a API invocation handling procedure which includes storing the information for access by authorized API management.

-4. The AEF receives the API invocation response from the CAPIF core function.
+1. The CAPIF core function performs the API invocation handling procedure which includes storing the information for access by authorized API management after the API invoker send the invocation of service API request to AEF over CAPIF-2/CAPIF-2e or to CAPIF core function directly over CAPIF-1 or CAPIF-1e.

-4ch-a, CAPIF sends the Charging Data Request [Event] to CHF for the service API(s) invocation to be granted authorization, and to allow the number of units, if determined by CAPIF, to be rated and accounted.
+1ch-a, CAPIF sends the Charging Data Request [Event] to CHF for the service API(s) invocation(s) to be granted authorization, and to allow the number of units, if determined by CAPIF, to be rated and accounted.

-4ch-b.
-The CHF performs the Account, Rating Control procedure and based on policies, the CHF creates a CDR related to the service API(s) invocation.
+1ch-b.
+The CHF creates a CDR related to the service API(s) invocation.

-4ch-c.
+1ch-c.
 The CHF grants authorization to CAPIF for the service API(s) invocation to start, with a number of granted units.

-5. The AEF sent the API invocation response to the API invoker.

-The figure 6.3.5.1.3-2 describes the high-level charging procedure for CCF Converged charging for API invocation via CAPIF-1 or CAPIF-1e.
-The event-based charging. i.e. IEC, PEC and ECUR specified in TS 32.290 [4] are supported.

-Figure 6.3.5.1.3-2: Charging Procedure for API invocation to the CAPIF (PEC)

-The steps description of figure 6.3.5.1.3-2 is similar with the figure 6.3.5.1.3-1, with the difference as the following:

-- The step 2 and step 4 in the figure 6.3.5.1.3-1 are not applicable.